 - Assisting web development team members in keeping our in-house application running and our website bug-free

-- Able to lift at least 50 lbs
+- Ability to lift at least 50 lbs

-- Able to travel between multiple sites within the Theater District
+- Ability to travel between multiple sites within the Theater District

 - Independently managing projects related to subscription campaigns, advertising, and direct mail